-The Clinic specialises in the delivery of education and therapy groups with a wellbeing focus.
+When restrictions are relaxed, the Clinic specialises in the delivery of education and therapy groups with a wellbeing focus.

 Our groups are for members of the community to explore and improve skills in particular areas.
 They are facilitated by two of our provisional psychologists and you will have an individual meeting with someone before the group starts, to ask any questions and ensure the group is right for you.